Alexsftl/BusinessFrance_Scraper/README.md

 ### 1. Fork this repository

 Click **Fork** (top right of the repo page) to create your own copy.
-All the steps below happen in *your* fork.
+All the steps below happen in **your** fork.

 ### 2. Reset the data files

-This repo commits its own running data back into itself, so your fresh fork inherits the previous owner's offers and run history.
+This repo commits its own running data back into itself, so your fresh fork inherits my offers and run history.
 Reset both files so your watcher starts clean and judges offers against *your* profile.

 - **`data/offers.json`** — replace the entire contents with exactly:
   ```
   {}
   ```
-  (Two characters.
-Not blank — an empty file is invalid.)
+  (Two characters, not blank)

 - **`docs/metrics.jsonl`** — delete all its contents, leaving the file completely empty.